County of Santa Barbara

 CONTROL AND WATER CONSERVATION DISTRICT

-Response Actions from Impacts on Flooding and Storms and Continuation of Emergency
+Actions from Impacts on Flooding and Storms and Continuation of Emergency Actions, as follows:

 Acting as the Board of Supervisors:

-taken pursuant to Resolution No. 19-327 and Public Contract Code section 22050 related to
+pursuant to Resolution No. 19-327 and Public Contract Code section 22050 related to emergency

-emergency operations responding to flooding, storms, debris removal and transportation
+operations responding to flooding, storms, debris removal and transportation projects following the

-of consecutive weekly regular meetings, to allow the Board to review the emergency action
+consecutive weekly regular meetings, to allow the Board to review the emergency action and

-and determine whether there is a need to continue the emergency action, by a 4/5 vote, until
+determine whether there is a need to continue the emergency action, by a 4/5 vote, until the actions

 d) Determine that these emergency actions were found by the Board to be exempt from the

-filed on this basis on January 7, 2026, and the proposed action is within the scope of that
+basis on January 7, 2026, and the proposed action is within the scope of that Notice of Exemption.

 Acting as the Board of Directors, Flood Control and Water Conservation District:

-taken pursuant to Resolution No. 19-327 and Public Contract Code section 22050 related to
+pursuant to Resolution No. 19-327 and Public Contract Code section 22050 related to emergency

-emergency operations responding to flooding, storms, debris removal of Flood Control
+operations responding to flooding, storms, debris removal of Flood Control facilities and projects

 BOARD OF SUPERVISORS